sandwich-coder/dimension-estimation/README.md

 Also the iterative scanning, where multiple grid widths are tested, is eliminated as redundant.
 Current way of determining the width is very sensitive to outliers, so quantile-based scaling is being considered.

 In terms of optimization, there is much room for improvement.
-It involves a computation of two symmetric arrays, which by definition half the computation is redundant and working to halve the computation.
+It involves a computation of two symmetric arrays, which by definition half the computation is redundant.
+Devising a way of computing only the half without being affected by instantiation and indexing overhead.